AlteredOracle/car-damage-evaluator/README.md

 ```bash
 ./start.sh
 ```
-*(This will automatically clean up ports 3000/8000 and start both servers)*
+*(This will automatically set up your API Key, clean up ports, and start both servers)*

 ### Detailed Setup